Girls THREE-MINUTE SCIENCE

 Stereotype threat and implicit bias are two key reasons why women are underrepresented in science.
 The problem is self-reinforcing: the less gender-inclusive the scientific community, the more science becomes male-dominated and the more those stereotypes become reinforced.

 We are inviting all female-identifying teenagers from any part of the world to participate in the Girls International Three-Minute Science Competition, free of charge.
-Whether you're avidly passionate about science or just dipping your toe in the water, we'd love for you to join us!
+Whether you're avidly passionate about science or just dipping your toes in the water, we'd love for you to join us!

 Our judges are professors from the world's top universities.